Sovietmember/hazardnukerfixed/README.md

 ---

 **NOTE:** !!!!
-Fixed by zdetp !!!!Hazard is not finished!
+Fixed by zdetp !!!!
+Hazard is not finished!
 You can expect bugs, crashes, and non-working functions.
 Please make an issue if you find a bug!
 ㅤ
 #### Hazard Nuker was made with
 Love ❌ <br>